jekyll/jekyll/docs/_docs/deployment/third-party.md

 [Static Publisher](https://github.com/static-publisher/static-publisher) is another automated deployment option with a server listening for webhook posts, though it's not tied to GitHub specifically.
 It has a one-click deploy to Heroku, it can watch multiple projects from one server, it has an easy to user admin interface and can publish to either S3 or to a git repository (e.g. gh-pages).

-## ZEIT
+## Vercel

-[ZEIT](https://zeit.co/) provides zero config continuous deployment, HTTPS Custom domains, high performance smart CDN, you get instant static deploy for free.
+[Vercel](https://vercel.com/) provides zero config continuous deployment, HTTPS Custom domains, high performance smart CDN, you get instant static deploy for free.

 ## 21YunBox